littlebirds/littlebirds.github.io/trie/README.md

 - No need for hash function.
 - Supports ordered traversal.
 - You can quickly lookup prefixes of keys, enumerate all entires with a given prefix etc.
+- If there are many common prefixes, the space required is shared.